-- Every student needs to be responsible for his or her PLD at all times.
+- Every student need to always be responsible for his or her PLD.
 Students are to keep their PLD in their lockers during recess and PE lessons. - Every student needs to ensure that his or her PLD is fully charged for lessons at the start of each day. - Every student needs to exercise respectful and responsible behaviour in their online interactions with peers and teachers.